swisspol/XLFacility/README.md

 Like pretty much all logging systems, XLFacility defines various logging levels, which are by order of importance: `DEBUG`, `VERBOSE`, `INFO`, `WARNING`, `ERROR`, `EXCEPTION` and `ABORT`.
 The idea is that when logging a message, you also provide the corresponding importance level: for instance `VERBOSE` to trace and help debug what is happening in the code, versus `WARNING` and above to report actual issues.
 The logging system can then be configured to "drop" messages that are below a certain level, allowing the user to control the "signal-to-noise" ratio.

 By default, when building your app in "Release" configuration, XLFacility ignores messages at the `DEBUG` and `VERBOSE` levels.
-When building in `Debug` configuration (requires the `DEBUG` preprocessor constant evaluating to non-zero), it keeps everything.
+When building in "Debug" configuration (requires the `DEBUG` preprocessor constant evaluating to non-zero), it keeps everything.

 **IMPORTANT:** So far you've seen how to "override" `NSLog()` calls in your source code to redirect messages to XLFacility at the `INFO` level but this is not the best approach.
 Instead don't use `NSLog()` at all but call directly XLFacility functions to log messages.